bundestag/gesetze/README.md

 The source XML is not without mistakes and neither is the conversion to Markdown.
-That's because the source XML uses markup for style and not only for semnatics.
+That's because the source XML uses markup for style and not only for semantics.
 This makes conversion harder and comes down to faulty Markdown.
 However, faulty Markdown is still very readable and will only cause problems when processed further.